10 Common Models in Machine Learning

 The best model is simply the one that works best for your situation.

 You’ll always get more payoff by coming up with better features to use in the model, as well as just using better data that’s been ‘fixed’ because you’ve done some good exploratory data analysis.
-Thinking harder about the problem means you will waste less time going down dead ends, and you typically can find better data to use to solve the problem by thinking more clearly about the question at hand.
-And finally, it’s good to not be stuck on one model, and be willing to use whatever it takes to get things done efficiently.
+Thinking harder about the problem means you will waste less time going down dead ends.
+You also can find better data to use to solve the problem by thinking more clearly about the question at hand.
+And finally, it’s good to not be stuck on one model, and be willing to use something new to get the job done.

 When it comes to machine learning, you can use any model you feel like, and this could be standard statistical models like we’ve covered elsewhere.
-Both boosting and neural networks, like GAMs and related techniques, can be put under a a common heading of basis function models.
-GAMs with certain types of smooth functions are approximations of gaussian processes, and gaussian process are equivalent to a neural network with a infinitely wide hidden layers ((neal_priors_1994?)).
-Even the most complicated deep learning model typically has components that involve feature combinations and transformations that we use in far simpler models.
+Both boosting and neural networks, like GAMs and related techniques, can be put under a common heading of basis function models.
+GAMs with certain types of smooth functions are approximations of gaussian processes, and gaussian processes are equivalent to a neural network with an infinitely wide hidden layer (Neal (1996)).
+Even the most complicated deep learning model typically has components that involve feature combinations and transformations that we use in far simpler models like linear regression.

-If you haven’t had much exposure to statistical approaches we suggest heading to any chapter of Part I. Otherwise, consider an overview of more machine learning techniques (Chapter 8), data (Chapter 9), or causal modeling (Chapter 10).
+If you haven’t had much exposure to statistical approaches we suggest heading to any chapter before chapter 9.
+Otherwise, consider an overview of more machine learning techniques (Chapter 11), data (Chapter 13), or causal modeling (Chapter 12).

 Tune a model of your choice to predict whether a movie is good or bad with the movie review data.
 Use the categorical target, and use one-hot encoded features if needed.
 Make sure you use a good baseline model for comparison!